 Beta-Hydroxy Acids (BHAs)

 The key difference between AHAs and BHAs is that BHAs are oil-soluble.
-This means that, instead of working exclusively in the upper layers of the skin, BHAs can actually cut through the skin’s natural oils and penetrate into the pore lining to dissolve blockages.
-If acne, clogged pores, and oily skin top your list of skin concerns, BHAs are hands-down the best option for you.
+This means that, instead of working exclusively in the upper layers of the skin, BHAs can cut through the skin’s natural oils and penetrate into the pore lining to dissolve blockages.
+If breakouts, clogged pores, and oily skin are your main skin concerns, a BHA is hands-down the best option for you.

-- Salicylic Acid: Salicylic acid is the only BHA available in skincare and is naturally derived from willow bark.
-It’s a great ingredient for dissolving keratin plugs inside pores and reducing clogged pores.
+- Salicylic Acid: Salicylic acid is the only BHA available in skincare.
+It’s naturally derived from willow bark, although a synthetic version is used in cosmetic products today.
+It’s great for dissolving keratin plugs inside pores.
 Salicylic acid also has antibacterial and anti-inflammatory properties.
-One thing to be aware of is that salicylic acid can cause dryness in some people, so you’ll want to look for a formula that includes hydrating ingredients.
+One thing to be aware of is that salicylic acid can cause dryness, so look for a formula that includes hydrating ingredients.

-PHAs target many of the same issues as AHAs, but they have larger molecules than both AHAs and BHAs.
-This means they are incredibly gentle and unlikely to cause irritation.
+PHAs target many of the same issues as AHAs, but they are larger molecules.
+This means they’re incredibly gentle and unlikely to cause irritation.
 Their claim to fame, however, is that this doesn’t make them any less effective as exfoliators.
-Much like AHAs, PHAs also function as humectants to hydrate the skin.
+They even function as humectants to hydrate the skin.

 The two PHAs typically used in skincare formulations are gluconolactone and lactobionic acid.
-Because they’re structurally similar AHAs, PHAs are sometimes positioned as a milder alternative that offers similar results.
+Because they’re structurally similar to AHAs, PHAs are sometimes positioned as a milder alternative.
 PHAs also offer antioxidant benefits.

 If you have very sensitive skin or even rosacea, PHAs may be an ingredient for you to consider.
-We don’t currently include them in any of our products, largely due to the licensing costs associated with them.
+You can find PHAs (gluconolactone) in the Triple Berry Smoothing Peel.

-Azelaic acid has antibacterial properties that make it effective in the treatment of acne.
 It’s great for those with crossover conditions because it’s a very soothing ingredient that has the ability to calm redness and irritation.
-In fact, it’s often used in prescriptions for rosacea.
-If you’re someone who deals with both acne and rosacea and can’t tolerate traditional acne treatments, azelaic acid could be a beneficial ingredient for you to consider.
+In fact, it’s often used in prescriptions at 15% to treat rosacea, although the mechanism is unknown.
+So, if you’re someone who deals with both acne and rosacea, this could be a beneficial ingredient for you.

 Azelaic acid is also very effective at treating hyperpigmentation, whether it’s melasma, sun damage, or post-breakout marks.
-In fact, some studies have shown that, in certain concentrations, azelaic is more effective than hydroquinone when it comes to fading hyperpigmentation and brightening the skin.
+In fact, some studies have shown that, in certain concentrations, azelaic is more effective than hydroquinone, which is a prescription skin brightener!